 Our support team has in-depth knowledge of market data and exchanges' APIs peculiarities, programming and data analysis expertise.
 You get the answers straight from people whose day to day job is overseeing and maintaining market data collection process and infrastructure.

 For business subscriptions we provide dedicated communication channel (via Telegram Messenger) for your company where our team is on standby to answer any questions you may have.
-For indie subscriptions and one-off purchases we do provide email based support with less than 24 business hours initial response time.
+For standard subscriptions and one-off purchases we do provide email based support with less than 24 business hours initial response time.